What Is Drug Detox And What Can You Expect?

 The Detoxification Process

-Detoxification is defined by the NIDA as the process where the body rids itself of the drug or substance the person is addicted to.
-It is usually done as the first step in the treatment process and the bulk of the recovery process will follow a complete detox.
+Detoxification is the process by which the body rids itself of an addictive substance.
+It is usually done as the first step in the treatment process, and the bulk of the recovery process will follow a complete detox.

-Short-term & long-term are gradual versions of the detox process, with medication being administered to help with the withdrawal symptoms.
-Long-term detox is usually recommended for users of opiates and prescription painkillers, with medications like methadone being administered to combat withdrawal.
+Short-term and long-term medical detox are gradual versions of the detox process, with medication being administered to help with the withdrawal symptoms.
+Long-term detox is usually recommended for individuals who use opiates and prescription painkillers, with medications like methadone being administered to combat withdrawal.

 The detoxification process can be done in a rehabilitation facility, at a hospital, or at home.
-However, it is best to not go through the process alone for the sake of safety, as complications from the addiction may arise or worsen during detox.
-Consult a medical professional before beginning the process and make sure that there is a plan in place in case something goes wrong.
+However, it is best not to go through the process alone, as complications from the addiction may arise or worsen during detox.
+Consult a medical professional before beginning the process and make sure that there is a plan in place in case before you begin.

 What’s Normal?

 The experience of detox is different for every person.
-One person might experience withdrawal symptoms that are completely different from the next person.
+One person might experience withdrawal symptoms that are completely different from those of another person.
 The amount of time that detox can take will vary based on how much of the drug is currently in the person’s system at the start of the process.

 Withdrawal symptoms will depend on the type of drug, but will usually start around 12 hours after the last dose of the drug.
-The DEA states that each drug has a different effect on a person, so this is understandable.
+These symptoms will vary.

-Heroin withdrawal, for example, can present symptoms of muscle and bone pain, vomiting, cold flashes, insomnia, and restlessness.
+Heroin withdrawal, for example, can lead to symptoms of muscle and bone pain, vomiting, cold flashes, insomnia, and restlessness.
 The physical symptoms may last for several days, depending on the drug.
-There are psychological symptoms of withdrawal, like dysphoria and depression, which may last for several weeks.
+There are also psychological symptoms of withdrawal, like dysphoria and depression, which may last for several weeks.

 What Should You Worry About?

-Before detox begins, you should have a full medical assessment in order to identify any co-occurring conditions or complications of the addiction.
+Before detox begins, you should have a full medical assessment to identify any co-occurring conditions or complications of your addiction.
 Addiction wears away at the body, and being unprepared for the damage can cause more problems during detox.
 The more damage done by addiction, the higher the chances of complications occurring.

 The person going through the detox should be monitored throughout the process, possibly with a medical professional on standby if emergency medical care is needed.